docker/docs/compose/compose-file/compose-file-v2.md

 ### restart

-`no` is the default restart policy, and it does restart a container under any circumstance.
+`no` is the default restart policy, and it doesn't restart a container under any circumstance.
 When `always` is specified, the container always restarts.
 The `on-failure` policy restarts a container if the exit code indicates an on-failure error.

       - restart: no
       - restart: always